-If you are interested in raising backyard chickens, you are definitely going to need feeders and waterer plans.
-Chickens love to plunder all the time, so it is a good move to change their feeders and plant in creative and feasible waters.
+For making your own chicken coop, you are definitely going to need some diy feeder and waterer plans.
 I am not compelling you to spend lots of money on buying feeders or waterers all the time; rather, you can make the most of homemade chicken feeder and waterer.
 Simply take out some time, play with the stuff that is lying in the garage, or buy a few essentials and add beauty to your coop and the backyard.

 1: Wooden feeder: